Sunday, May 16, 2021

 It's not enough to wish more leaders would adopt this strategy, we need to know who is so we can recognize them in front of their peers, as a strategy to influence more people to also adopt the strategy.
 Take a look at the concept map shown below:

-I'm sure you've heard the "It takes of village to raise a child" statement.
+I'm sure you've heard the "It takes a village to raise a child" statement.
 What this map visualizes are the many different stakeholders in any community, organized in clusters.
 If you've looked at my concept maps, you'll see that at the bottom are nodes linking to other web pages, or other concept maps.
 For instance, at some point in the future you might click on the circle with "legal community" and open a new map, where "legal community" is the hub and the spokes lead to the many different types of businesses and professions make up the legal community.

 Ideally, if you went to their websites you'd find a version of this strategy map, featuring the company leaders, signaling their commitment.